nova-framework/docs/getting-started/install.md

 The foldername is the desired folder to be created.

+> Notice the 3.* this mean install the latest version of the 3 range.

 ---
 <a name='xampp'></a>
 #### XAMPP

 Installing Nova-Framework 3 on xampp virtual server for Windows.

-- Download composer installer for windows and run Composer-Setup.exe as you well need this to install the Nova Framework package.
-- Open terminal and run composer and if it installed correctly you will see a list of composer commands displayed.

-You can install Nova two different ways.

-The first way is under the C:/XAMPP/htdocs directory. (see further down on page for second way)
+The first way is under the `C:/XAMPP/htdocs` directory. (see further down on page for second way)

-- Now in terminal go to the C:/XAMPP/htdocs directory.
+Now in command prompt go to the zC:/XAMPP/htdocs` directory.
-- Run the below command replacing foldername with the name of your project.
+Run the below command replacing foldername with the name of your project.

 ```php
 composer create-project nova-framework/framework foldername 3.* -s dev
 ```

-- Now go to the folder with the name of your project created under the htdocs folder.
+Now go to the folder with the name of your project created under the htdocs folder.
-- Now lets create your virtualhost:
-- Open httpd-vhosts.conf file C:/XAMPP/apache/conf/extra/httpd-vhosts.conf Add following code.
+Open httpd-vhosts.conf file `C:/XAMPP/apache/conf/extra/httpd-vhosts.conf` Add following code.

 ```php
 <Directory C:/XAMPP/htdocs>